Ultrajai/PastProjects/README.md

 Personal Project 2 - Guild Management
   - There is nothing in it as of now because its not worth showing as of yet
   - Its the most ambitious game I thought of creating recently and will not be finished anytime soon
-  - I wanted to try my hand after learning more about OO programming and designing system to see how much I have progressed
+  - I wanted to try my hand after learning more about OO programming and designing systems just to see how much I have progressed
   - A large hobbie project that I will slowly work on in my past time

 Project 1